News

 9. Practice Time Management

-• Importance: Managing time effectively is crucial to completing the task within the allotted time.
+• Importance: Time management is crucial to completing the task within time.

 • Action: Practice writing under timed conditions to ensure you can complete the task within 40 minutes.